-rFpro driving simulators are being used to test passive chassis designs and steering systems as well as to achieve consensus between subjective and objective measures for attribute engineering.
-By testing in rFpro, very early design decisions and platform architectures can be evaluated with a professional test driver, years before committing to physical design.
+rFpro can be used to test passive chassis designs and steering systems as well as to achieve alignment between subjective and objective measures for attribute engineering.
+By testing in rFpro, very early design decisions and platform architectures can be evaluated with a professional test driver, years before committing to a physical design.

 Bring your test facilities to the lab

-TerrainServer, rFpro’s high resolution road surface ensures that your vehicle model is fed accurate road surface data to ensure correlation with physical vehicle testing on your proving grounds, test facilities and public road routes.
-The fast, high quality graphics ensure that the quality of test driving is consistently high allowing statistical methods to be applied to test results.
+TERRAIN SERVER, rFpro’s high resolution road surface, ensures that your vehicle model is fed accurate road surface data to ensure correlation with physical vehicle testing on your proving grounds, test facilities and public road routes.
+The fast, high quality graphics lead to consistent, high quality test driving, allowing statistical methods to be applied to test results.

 Return on investment

-The single greatest return on investment (ROI) from rFpro results from implementing a Virtual test program.
-The engineering process for OEMs is sufficiently established that implementing process change that deliver cost saving efficiency improvements of a few percent are considered successful.
-Virtual Test in rFpro has already delivered savings of tens of millions of dollars on a single model’s test and validation programme.
+The single greatest return on investment (ROI) from rFpro results from implementing a virtual test program.
+The engineering process for OEMs is sufficiently established that implementing process efficiency improvements that deliver cost savings of a few percent are considered successful.
+Virtual testing in rFpro has already delivered savings of tens of millions of dollars on a single model’s test and validation programme.

 Test earlier, test more, save cost and reduce delays

-rFpro allows OEMs and T1s to involve their professional test drivers and engineers in the testing and validation of cars, systems and components while the vehicle is still at the model-based engineering stage, before any commitment is made to physical design.
-By engaging real test drivers earlier in the process, more of the changes resulting from the test and validation processes are made earlier in the engineering cycle which delivers very significant cost savings.
-Implementing design changes earlier in the vehicle manufacturing process causes less delay and costs less.
-In a traditional test environment, many of those design changes are as a result of testing prototype and production-intent vehicle by professional test drivers. rFpro allows you to conduct more of that testing earlier in the engineering process, while the vehicle is still model-based.
+In a traditional test environment, many of the design changes identified are as a result of the testing of prototype and production-intent vehicles by professional test drivers. rFpro allows you to conduct more of that testing earlier in the engineering process, validating cars, systems and components while the vehicle is still model-based.
+By engaging real test drivers earlier in the process, more of the changes resulting from the test and validation processes are made earlier in the engineering cycle, which delivers very significant cost savings.
+Implementing design changes earlier in the vehicle manufacturing process causes less delay and reduces costs.